Team Member Role: Graduate Students

 HABERMANN Linda-Helen

-Ms. Linda-Helen Habermann is a Master's student at Freie Universität Berlin, under the supervision of Prof. Pavel Tarasov.
-Her BAP-related bachelor project, also supervised by Prof. Tarasov, was entitled "Pollen analysis as an effective approach for stratigraphic and chronological correlation: A case study of two sediment cores from Lake Ochaul, Cis-Baikal Siberia."
-It focused on pollen analysis and pollen-based correlation of two sediment cores from Lake Ochaul in the Upper Lena microregion of Cis-Baikal, covering the past 13,000 years.
-Since [...]
+Ms. Linda-Helen Habermann successfully completed her Master's of Geological Sciences at Freie Universität Berlin, under the supervision of Prof. Pavel Tarasov.
+Her Master's project was entitled "Vegetation history and environmental changes on Olkhon Island of Lake Baikal during the Younger Dryas and Early Holocene as deduced from palynological analysis of Lake Nurskoye sediments."
+Her BAP-related bachelor project, also supervised by Prof. Tarasov, was entitled "Pollen analysis as an effective approach for stratigraphic and chronological correlation: A case study of two [...]

 LE BRAS Gwen